Skip to Content

 cup

 Applications for police record checks can be submitted online or in person.
 In person applications can be made Monday to Friday from 8:00am to 6:00pm.
-Record checks typically take 5 business days to process.
+You will receive your record check results via email whether you completed your record check in person or online.

 Request your online Record Check